vybraan/ssm/readme.md

 ## Contributing

 Pull requests are very welcome and will be merged.
-Feature requests are also welcome and we're happy to implement your ideas.
+Feature requests are also welcome, we're happy to implement your ideas.

 ### Support SSM